-With some help from Metro Ferals of Maryland, Barbara managed to trap all 30 cats and load them into her soccer mom van for the trip to the spay/neuter clinic.
+With help from Metro Ferals of Maryland, Barbara managed to trap the entire feral cat colony and load all 30 cats into her soccer mom van for the trip to the spay/neuter clinic.

-For years, Barbara fed the cats by herself.
-I really did not want to be involved in her colony because I had other cat projects, but I would feed occasionally when she couldn't get there.
-Finally, with some urging, she recruited volunteer feeders so she wouldn't have to go there every day.
+For years, she fed the cats by herself.
+Finally, with some urging, she recruited volunteer feeders so she wouldn’t have to go there every day.

-But managing that colony was never easy.
+But maintaining that feral cat colony was never easy.
 With every new manager at Harmony Hall came new rules.
 First the cats “had” to eat behind a row of pine trees.
 Then, Barbara was supposed to feed them under a construction trailer.
 Next stop was behind the Dumpsters.

 After years of jumping through hoops. she moved the cats off Harmony Hall’s property to a patch of woods in what turned out to be a homeowner’s yard.
 But even that wasn’t good enough for the manager who came along eight years ago.

 Trapping the cats was easier than any of us expected.
 Barbara got all of them the first day.
 Except for Groucho, the sweet but feisty little orange and white tux with a white Groucho Marx mustache.
 For the whole two weeks the others were confined in huge crates in Susan’s yard, Barbara came every day from Leesburg to try to sweet talk Groucho into a drop trap.
 But he wasn’t having it.

 He’d lurk in the woods or sit in the middle of the feeding station and stare her down until she gave up and left for the day.
 Then I’d give him his evening meal.